Eadgyth/Programming-Editor/README.md

 <br>
 <p>
 PROBLEMS <br>
-1) The undo/redo may cause problems with regard to the syntax coloring.
-A problem that occured while undoing a line break right after a colored word seems be circumvented, though (whether it's understood is another question).<br>
+1) The undo/redo may causes problems with regard to the syntax coloring.
+Undoing a line break right after a colored word is a problem when the line with the colored word is edited.<br>
 2) Unexpected rendering of the UI happened when the system look and feel was selected and the program was idling for a longer period of time (under Windows 10).
 <br>